katjaweb/gapfinder/README.md

 ## Usage

+This project uses the default video `https://www.youtube.com/watch?v=wjZofJX0v4M` so all scripts can be run without choosing your own video tutorial.
+The default workflow is a good way to verify the system is working.

 ### Run the terminal agent

+To chat about a video tutorial, the assistant needs to know which video you want to analyze.

+To start the agent with the default URL, run:

 ```bash
 make run
 ```

-This starts the agent in the terminal so you can interact with it by chat.
+The ingest pipeline runs first.
+It downloads the transcript, processes it, splits it into chunks for retrieval, creates a summary, stores the chunks and metadata in the `data` folder, and then starts the agent in the terminal so you can chat with it.

-You can also run a specific video URL directly:
+You can also run a specific video URL by your choice directly:

 ```bash
 uv run python -m gapfinder_agent.main "replace_your_url_here"